amkruzel/fetch-exercise/README.md

 ## Getting Started

 To run this application, clone the repo, open it in Android Studio, and click "Run".
+There is no user interaction necessary -

 ### Dependencies